 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned.

 Service Type: Other Service

 Service Name: Temporary Supplemental Services

-Provider Category:

-Agency
+rovider Category: Agency rovider Type:

-Provider Type:

 Specialized Skill Development Provider Agency

-Provider Qualifications

-License (specify):
+rovider Qualifications License (specify):

 Certificate (specify):

 Other Standard (specify):